Taaku18/discord-message-scheduler/README.md

        PREFIX=?
        SYNC_SLASH_COMMANDS=on
       ```
-   `SYNC_SLASH_COMMANDS` should be "on" the first time you start the bot and after updating.
-It can be set to "off" during normal usage (since syncing slash commands may take a long time).
+   `SYNC_SLASH_COMMANDS` should be set to "on" the first time you start the bot and every time you update.
+It should be set to "off" during normal usage since syncing slash commands may take a long time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>